Coronavirus (COVID-19) Resources

 - On March 12, 2020, Ohio bans mass gathering of 100* or more.
 Read the press release here.

-- The ban number for mass gatherings in Ohio has been reduced to 50 as of March 16.
+- The ban number for mass gatherings in Ohio has been reduced to 10 on March 21.

-NEW On March 22, 2020, the Governor authorized emergency rule 4729-5-30.2, prescription requirements for chloroquine or hydroxychloroquine.
+On March 22, 2020, the Governor authorized emergency rule 4729-5-30.2, prescription requirements for chloroquine or hydroxychloroquine.
+The Ohio Department of Health provided a COVID-19 Chloroquine and Hydroxychloroquine Checklist to help pharmacists with prescription requirements.
 This rule effective and enforceable.
 This rules states:

 - Unless otherwise approved by the Board, no prescription for chloroquine or hydroxychloroquine may be dispensed by a pharmacist or sold at retail by a licensed terminal distributor of dangerous drugs unless all the following apply: